By: Paul J. Switaj, MD

 What is it?

 Arthritis is a degenerative disease of cartilage (smooth lining of the joint surfaces).
-Arthritis in the big toe is the most common arthritic condition in the foot (1 in 40 people over the age of 50).
+Arthritis in the big toe is the most common arthritic condition in the foot, affecting 1 in 40 people over the age of 50.
 Females are more commonly affected, and the condition typically develops between the ages of 30 and 60 years.

-The condition can be particularly life altering— limiting a person’s ability to perform activities that were once enjoyable to them, producing pain and restricting shoewear options.
+The condition can be particularly life altering— limiting a person’s ability to perform activities that were once enjoyable to them, producing pain and restricting shoe options.

 Symptoms and Clinical Presentation

-This is the first-line treatment and consists of anti-inflammatory medications, ice, and changes in shoewear to avoid flexible, narrow shoes.
+Non-surgical treatment is the first-line treatment and consists of anti-inflammatory medications, ice, and changes in which shoes you wear to avoid flexible, narrow shoes.

 Shoe inserts (Morton’s extension) can be helpful to limit motion at the big toe joint and relieve pain.
-Occasionally steroid injections can offer some symptom relief but does not reverse the arthritic process.
+Occasionally steroid injections can offer some symptom relief but do not reverse the arthritic process.

 If the non-surgical treatment options have failed, there are surgical options for the treatment of big toe arthritis.

 A cheilectomy, or bone spur removal, involves shaving the bone spur off the top and sides of the joint.
 This procedure is reserved for more minor arthritis.